 - Luis Gómez Head of DevOps, Kairós Digital Solutions Spain

-- Martin Vitous Founder and CEO, ict-123.com Czech Republic and Slovakia
+- Martin Vitous Strategist, consultant, trainer, mentor, coach, and facilitator, ict-123.com Czech Republic and Slovakia

 - Nivarti Jayaram Vice President, Societe Generale Global Solution Centre India

 - Nurhizam Safie Professor (DevOps Coach) and Principal Consultant, National University of Malaysia (UKM) Malaysia

 - Paul Wilkinson Owner / Director, GamingWorks The Netherlands

 - Ricardo Masabel Avendaño Senior Cloud and DevOps Architect / Enterprise Agility Consultant / IT Trainer, Tsoft Peru